Package 'preventr'

 The risk estimate columns are all of type double, and they are presented as a proportion rounded to 3 decimal places.
 Halves are rounded up to align with what many people likely expect, but this is in contrast to base R's default rounding behavior (it is a perfectly reasonable default, but perhaps somewhat unexpected for people who are not familiar with different standards/conventions for rounding; see round() for further detail).

 The model column will be of type character, taking one of the following values: "base", "hba1c", "uacr", "sdi", or "full".
+If opting in for comparison to the PCEs, model for those estimates will be one of "pce_orig" or "pce_rev".

 The over_years column will be of type integer, either 10 or 30.

-If optional_strict = TRUE, the above will only hold if the optional predictor variables that are entered (if any) are valid; if any optional variables are entered but are invalid, the function will behave in the same manner as when invalid input parameters exist for one or more required variables.
+If optional_strict = TRUE, the above will only hold if the optional predictor variables that are entered (if any) are valid; if any optional predictor variables are entered but are invalid, the function will behave in the same manner as when invalid input parameters exist for one or more required variables.

 When invalid input parameters exist for one or more required predictor variable(s)